-Such goods not to be tran shipped without permission.
+Such goods not to be transhipped without permission.
 78. Except in cases of imminent danger, no goods discharged into or loaded in any boat for the purpose of being landed or shipped shall be transhipped into any other boat without the permission of an officer of Customs.

-Power to prohibit plying of unlicensed cargo-boats.
+Power to prohibit plying of unlicensed cargoboats.

-79. The [Director-General of Customs]1 may declare with regard to any customs-port, by notification in the Gazette, that, after a date therein specified, no boat not duly licensed and registered shall be allowed to ply as a cargo-boat for the landing and shipping of merchandise within the limits of such port.
+79. The [Director-General of Customs]2 may declare with regard to any customs-port, by notification in the Gazette, that, after a date therein specified, no boat not duly licensed and registered shall be allowed to ply as a cargo-boat for the landing and shipping of merchandise within the limits of such port.

-Issue of licences and registration of cargo-boats.
-In any port with regard to which such notification has been issued, the [Director-General of Customs]1 or other officer whom the [Director-General of Customs]1 appoints in this behalf may, subject to such rules and on payment of such fees as the [Director-General of Customs]1 from time to time prescribes by notification in the Gazette, issue licences for and register cargoboats.
+Issue of licences and registration of cargoboats.

+In any port with regard to which such notification has been issued, the [Director-General of Customs]2 or other officer whom the [Director-General of Customs]2 appoints in this behalf may, subject to such rules and on payment of such fees as the [Director-General of Customs]2 from time to time prescribes by notification in the Gazette, issue licences for and register cargo-boats.
 Such officer may also, subject to rules so prescribed, cancel any licence so issued.

 Power to require goods to be weighed or measured on board before landing or after shipment.
-80. The [Competent Customs Official]1 may, whenever he thinks fit, require that goods stowed in bulk, and brought by sea or intended for exportation, shall be weighed or measured on board ship before landing or after shipment, and may levy duty according to the result of such weighing or measurement.
+80. The [Competent Customs Official]2 may, whenever he thinks fit, require that goods stowed in bulk, and brought [by any mode of transport]1 or intended for exportation, shall be weighed or measured on board ship before landing or after shipment, and may levy duty according to the result of such weighing or measurement.